brungerlab/single_molecule_matlab_scripts/README.md

 # single_molecule_matlab_scripts #
 Single molecule scripts of the Brunger lab.

-Note:some of the scripts require these MATLAB Add-Ons Statistics and Machine Learning Toolbox
+Note:some of the scripts require these MATLAB Add-Ons: Statistics and Machine Learning Toolbox, Image Processing Toolbox, Signal Processing Toolbox
-Image Processing Toolbox
-Signal Processing Toolbox

 ## /fusion_detector ##
 matlab script to detect fusion events in time trace files